-The IDIGC has limits on the length of proposals.
+The IDIGC Proposal Review Team has limits on the length of proposals.
 The required Proposal Components below are important to ensure clarity, consistency, and comparability.
 Please carefully review the following instructions regarding format and the proposal components.

-A. Format Guidelines
+A. Format Guidelines:

-- 1. The IDIGC membership represents a variety of departments and disciplines; care should be taken to avoid jargon as much as possible.
+- 1. The IDIGC Proposal Review Team membership represents a variety of departments and disciplines; care should be taken to avoid jargon as much as possible.
 Write in a non-technical style and language.
-When technical terms are unavoidable, a short (one sentence) explanation is encouraged. - To maximize the ease of proposal submission, the IDIGC strongly encourages all applicants to initially write their proposal as a Microsoft Word document (font size 12, Times New Roman) then cut and paste the proposal components into the online application form. - Check the budget instructions to be sure that your proposed budget is in compliance.
+When technical terms are unavoidable, a short (one sentence, parenthetical or footnote) explanation is encouraged. - 2.
+To maximize the ease of proposal submission, the IDIGC Proposal Review Team strongly encourages all applicants to initially write their proposal as a Microsoft Word document (Font size 11, Times New Roman) then cut and paste the proposal components into the IDIGC application form. - 3.
+Check the budget instructions to be sure that your proposed budget is in compliance.
 Verify that the amount requested is accurate and agrees with the amount listed as the total within the budget.

-B. Proposal Components
+B. Proposal Components:

 The component parts below serve as the overall program narrative and should be concise but include sufficient information to permit effective review by a multi-disciplinary group of faculty and staff.
 Language should be non-technical in nature.
 Be specific and informative; avoid redundancy.
-The online application form includes the following proposal components:
+The proposal components include the following: